paulkernfeld/glx/README.md

 ## Finding the best station for a given location

 Currently: simply try each station for the given location and use the best one.
-This isn't always the *closest* station: for example, if you're halfway between Porter and Magoun, prefer Magoun.
+This isn't always the *closest* station: for example, if you're halfway between Porter and Magoun, traveling through Porter will be a bit faster.

-[show a map w/ the best vs. closest for every station]

 Possible extension: use heuristics to consider fewer stations